rodinhart/lisp/readme.md

 ## TODO

+- cond
+- define to return symbol, not string
 - add strings with spaces
 - define proper interfaces (like ISeq) using Symbols on prototypes
 - How to compile ahead of time without running costly expressions?